-Before you let your bunny roam freely in your yard it's important to do some bunny proof it first.
+Before you let your bunny roam freely in your yard it's important to do some bunny proofing first.
 Bunnies are curious creatures and can find their way into trouble.
 In this guide we show you how to do a quick sweep of your garden and what to watch out for that may be dangerous.

-Everytime you let your bunny out do a quick sweep to check things through.
+Every time you let your bunny out do a quick sweep to check things through.
 Look for anything that could be knocked over and fall on your bunny which could hurt it.
 Store away anything that is stacked up or leaning against a wall like a broom or shovel.

 Also be careful not to leave bicycles lent up against a wall as bunnies can become entangled in the chain or even knock it over causing it to fall on them.

-Make sure all chemical such as fertilizers, weed killers, insecticides or cleaning agents are stored out of reach on a high shelf or in a locked cupboard.
+Make sure all chemicals such as fertilizers, weed killers, insecticides or cleaning agents are stored out of reach on a high shelf or in a locked cupboard.

 The water as it can be contaminated with plant food which could be harmful to your bunny if they try and drink it.

 The perimeter of your yard will constantly be tested by your exploring bunny.
 They can crawl through surprisingly small gaps and with a bit of digging and chewing they can quickly open up a space big enough to squeeze through.
 Here are a few things to check to make sure you have bunny proofed all the escape routes.

-Don't take any chances, even if your fence goes down to the ground its best to dig along the edge and bury some bricks or lengths of wood along the edge.
+Don't take any chances, even if your fence goes down to the ground it's best to dig along the edge and bury some bricks or lengths of wood along the edge.

 Gates often have a space underneath them which although seems small is big enough for a bunny to crawl under.
 Block off any spaces under or around the gate.